People say it on TV all the time: “Dream big.” Multifamily financing is reserved for savvy multi-family investors looking to:

-If you’re one of these investors, the only way to make that kind of real estate investment is through multifamily financing – getting a loan from a bank or other financial institution for use in multiple real estate investments.
-Even people with cold cash in the bank prefer multifamily loans because they can free up their money for more risk-averse investments or personal use.
+If you’re one of these investors, the only way to make that kind of real estate investment is through multifamily financing.
+Getting a loan from a bank or other financial institution for use in multiple real estate investments is helpful.
+Even people with cold cash in the bank prefer multifamily loans.
+That is because they can free up their money for more risk-averse investments or personal use.

-When you decide to go into multifamily financing, you will become the principal debtor to whatever bank lends you money.
-This high-risk position reserves this financial instrument to only the most active investors, as passive investors are content with working knowledge or a minor stake in a multifamily financing deal.
+When you decide to go into multifamily financing, you’ll become the principal debtor to whatever bank lends you money.
+This high-risk position reserves this financial instrument to only the most active investors.
+Passive investors are content with working knowledge or a minor stake in a multifamily financing deal.

 Where to Get a Loan

-Loan terms, economies, many other factors change weekly, so it’s impossible to give singular advice on where you should get a multifamily loan.
-However, with careful consideration of a few basic principles, it’s not that hard to get going in the right direction.
+Loan terms, economies, many other factors change weekly.
+Therefore, it’s impossible to give singular advice on where you should get a multifamily loan.
+However, with careful consideration of a few basic principles, it’s not that hard to make the right direction.

 Going to a Bank

 A lot of banks auction off foreclosed and distressed properties at a markdown compared to their original prices.
-Different banks have different metrics that will allow you to apply for a multifamily loan, but most banks will be willing to stretch if they see some promise from the properties you’re eyeing.
+Different banks have different metrics that will allow you to apply for a multifamily loan.
+However, most banks will be willing to stretch if they see some promise from the properties you’re eyeing.

 Perhaps the biggest drawback when getting a bank loan is they rarely offer anything other than full recourse lending.
 As the borrower, you will not get out of debt until you repay your loan to the bank, and the bank can seize your other assets that are unrelated to the property.